emanuelm33/BinPo/README.md

 ###    STEP 3: post-processing step:

-NOTE: Each of the post-processing components needs a previous SC-potential calculation whose solution will be accessed by the specific identifier.
+**NOTE:** Each of the post-processing components needs a previous SC-potential calculation whose solution will be accessed by the specific identifier.

 Recall the SC solutions and their features from any of the post-processing components (_BP-bands.py_, _BP-energy_slices.py_, etc.).
 Check the parameters needed in each particular case.
-All new runs will be automatically logged in the file ~/identifier/identifier.log.
-For example, to compute the bandstructure along KGK path (ph), run the line below.
+All new runs will be automatically logged in the file _~/identifier/identifier.log_.
+For example, to compute the bandstructure along KGK path (_ph_), run the line below.
 In this case, the ommited parameters will be taken from _~/conf_files/bands.yaml_ file.

 	$ python BP-bands.py -id identifier -ph KGK